 Sometimes the infraction is obvious.
 Your boss questions your ability in a staff meeting.
 Your wife takes over the negotiations.
-Your brother makes a non-subtle dig about your house.
-There are countless more examples but the result is the same: You feel emasculated, as though your role as a man and father has been questioned.
+Your brother makes a non-subtle dig about your family.
+There are countless more examples but the result is the same: You feel as though your sense of feeling like a man and father has been questioned.
 You join the ranks of emasculated men.

 But sometimes the feeling of emasculation is more of an inside job.
 Your wife makes more money than you do.
 You get a pay cut at your job so she has to go back to work.
 You become a stay-at-home dad because it makes more sense.
 This is circumstance — there’s no intention to cut you down, but the result is also the same: In the eyes of society, you feel like less of a husband, father, provider, less of a man.